Coral-Protocol/software-testing-agents/README.md

     )
     ```

-    > Note: Swapping out other models may currently affect system performance or coverage accuracy.
+    > Note: Swapping other models may affect system performance or coverage accuracy.

 * **UnitTestRunnerAgent (LangChain):**
   Runs specified unit tests using `pytest` and returns structured results.